Functions

 3}

-The function declaration starts with a func keyword followed by the functionname.
+The function declaration starts with the func keyword followed by the functionname.
 The parameters are specified between ( and ) followed by the returntype of the function.
 The syntax for specifying a parameter is, parameter name followed by the type.
-Any number of parameters can be specified like (parameter1 type, parameter2 type).
+Any number of parameters can be specified like (parameter1 datatype, parameter2 datatype).
 Then there is a block of code between { and } which is the body of the function.

 1func functionname() {